ttp0513/ttp0513/README.md

 ### 💬 Favorite Quote
 > *"I code, therefore I am."*
-A reminder that every line of code is a step toward understanding, building, and becoming.
+<p> A reminder that every line of code is a step toward understanding, building, and becoming. </p>

 ## 💡 About Me